kevin4Kin/kin-web-dev-docs/docs/documentation/android-sdk.md

 kinClient = new KinClient(context, Environment.TEST, "1acd", "user1")
 ```

-You declare *which* Kin blockchain you want to work with using the predefined static variable `Environment.TEST` or  `Environment.PRODUCTION`.
+You declare *which* Kin blockchain environment you want to work with using the predefined static variable `Environment.TEST` or  `Environment.PRODUCTION`.

 Each environment variable includes: